nathansb2022/demo4everyone/README.md

 An up-to-date example of how to create a trojan installer and utilize cloud infrastructure to host malicious files as well as control a victim machine.

 # Remember
-Before testing, update your variables and directories in the files before performing the steps.
+Before testing, update your variables and directories in the files accordingly.

 # Rundown
 1. mcode: This directory has the peristence and revershell Powershell code.